bitpay/wallet/resources/readme.md

 ## Requirements

 You'll need [Sketch](https://www.sketchapp.com/) to make any changes to this directory.
+You'll also need to have [Homebrew](http://brew.sh/) installed to regenerate all assets.

-Sketch is only available for macOS, and several processes in `generate.sh` require utilities that ship with the OS, so this process must be performed on macOS.
+Sketch and Homebrew are only available for macOS, and several processes in `generate.sh` require utilities that ship with macOS, so this process requires macOS.

 ## Install sketchtool